 Following refinement of the Community Profiles and preparation of draft environmental justice policy guidance, the County prepared draft goals, policies, and actions for all remaining topics that apply throughout the unincorporated area.
-The countywide policy framework is based on a combination of guidance from the 1991 General Plan, input from community members and decision-makers throughout the process, State and local laws, and best practices in the planning field.
-The County Planning Commission and other commissions and committees reviewed the draft policy guidance during study sessions in the first half of 2022, and an online survey was distributed to community members to gain additional feedback.
+The countywide policy framework is based on input from community members and decision-makers throughout the process, State and local laws, best practices in the planning field, and to a lesser extent, guidance from the 1991 General Plan.
+The County Planning

+Commission and other commissions and committees reviewed the draft policy guidance during study sessions in the first half of 2022, and an online survey was distributed to community members to gain additional feedback.

-During the second half of 2022 and into 2023, the County refined the countywide goals, policies, and actions and prepared the remaining components of the General Plan (e.g., maps, context, and glossary).
-The entire draft General Plan, along with the draft Climate Action Plan and draft Environmental Impact Report, were released for public review in Fall 2023.
+During the second half of 2022 and into 2023, the County refined the countywide goals, policies, and actions and prepared the remaining components of the General Plan (maps, context, glossary, etc.).
+The completed draft General Plan, along with the draft Climate Action and Adaptation Plan (CAAP) and their accompanying draft Environmental Impact Report, were released for public review in October 2023, with the review period ending in April 2024.
+Nearly 300 individual comments and suggestions were submitted.
+The County reviewed these comments and presented revised drafts of the General Plan and CAAP to the Planning Commission and Board of Supervisors during study sessions in August and September 2024.